Is Old School RuneScape Still Popular?

 Since the launch of RuneScape 3, there are two versions of RuneScape running simultaneously: RuneScape 3 and Old School RuneScape.

 At first glance, it seems that having two iterations of the same game might cannibalize the player population.
-But is this first impression correct?
+But is this first impression correct and how has it affected Runescape in general?
 That’s what we’re going to look into today.

 Not So Old School